Antaryami-044/Antaryami-044/README.md

 - Leveling up my **full-stack web dev** skills
 - Modern JavaScript frameworks
-- Building a new (TBA!) project for learning and fun
+- Building a new project for learning and fun

 ---